algolia/instantsearch-android-insights/README.md

-# ⚠️ Migrated

-InstantSearch Insights has been migrated to the main [InstantSearch repository](https://github.com/algolia/instantsearch-android).
+> ⚠️ InstantSearch Insights has been migrated to the main [InstantSearch repository](https://github.com/algolia/instantsearch-android).
-You still can use the Insights part of the InstantSearch separately by following the [provided instructions](https://github.com/algolia/instantsearch-android#insights).
+> You still can use the Insights part of the InstantSearch separately by following the [provided instructions](https://github.com/algolia/instantsearch-android#insights).
-This repository is no longer supported, please create your issues and submit your contributions to the main InstantSearch repository.
+> This repository is no longer supported, please create your issues and submit your contributions to the main InstantSearch repository.

 # Algolia InstantSearch Insights for Android